askui/askui/docs/docs/general/06-Tutorials/setup-android.md

 bin/sdkmanager --list
 # Install the desired package and tools via:
 bin/sdkmanager --install "system-images;android-33;google_apis;x86_64"
-# The above command will donwload and install the tools in the sdk_root (android_sdk/)
+# The above command will download and install the tools in the sdk_root (android_sdk/)
 ```

 3. Download and install the Emulator: